Tuesday, January 20, 2026

 Besides the innovative intro sequence for the ABC Movie of the Week, Harry Marks also pioneered 3D motion graphics, backlit cel and CGI for television.

-The ABC Sunday Night Movie intro depicting a cinema marquee was co-created by Harry Marks and Robert Abel and was used from 1975 to 1981.
+The ABC Sunday Night Movie intro, depicting a cinema marquee, was co-created by Harry Marks and Robert Abel; it lasted from 1975 to 1981.

 Perry Botkin Jr., who is the co-creator of Nadia's Theme with Barry DeVorzon, did the Bacharach-like theme tune for the ABC Sunday Night Movie from 1975 to 1981.